fontforge/designwithfontforge.com/CONTRIBUTING.md

-The source files are in MarkDown. [http://daringfireball.net/projects/markdown/](Learn more)
+The source files are in MarkDown.
+[Learn more...](http://daringfireball.net/projects/markdown/)

+Please run any PNG images you contribute through [OptiPNG](htp://optipng.sf.net).